Tkemper2/Mit/README.md

 For more details about the 3d model of the car, you can download the file LEGO - car.f3z from the repository.

+# GUI

+To make our project more complete, but also more fun to play, we decided to add a GUI (Graphical User Interface).
+Since our server was already coded in python, using pygame seemed to be the best solution.

+## Interface
+The interface is fairly simplistic.

+Mettre image complète

+On the left, there is a map of the circuit.
+On this map, a colored square indicates the position of each car, and a color is associated with each car.

+Mettre image gauche avec légendre

+On the right, there's a classification.
+In the upper right-hand corner is a timer.
+The timer starts when the race begins.
+Below this is the ranking for each player.
+The number on the left corresponds to the player's position.
+Then the player's name.
+To the right of this is the player's lap time.
+This is a measure of the time it takes the player to complete a turn.
+This time resets to 0 each time the starting line is crossed, provided all checkpoints have been passed.
+Then there's the player's best lap time.
+On the right is a lap counter.
+This shows the player the number of laps remaining.
+A lap is added each time the player crosses the start line and has passed all checkpoints.
+Next, the power-up is displayed.
+Each time the player has a power-up, it is diplayed here with an image associated with each power-up.
+Finally, when the player has finished the race.
+That is, when he has completed the correct number of laps, a small flag is displayed, showing that the player has finished.

+Mettre image droite avec légende

+On th

+# Controller

+For the controller, we first wanted to make a joystick on our phones.
+But then we found out that Pygame directly supports physical controllers.
+Since our server is coded in python, it was easy to integrate the controllers using pygame.